 Single sign-on (SSO) is an authentication capability that lets users access multiple applications with one set of sign-in credentials.
-Enterprises typically use SSO to provide simpler access to a variety of web, on-premises, and cloud apps for a better user experience.
+Enterprises typically use SSO authentication to provide simpler access to a variety of web, on-premises, and cloud applications for a better user experience.
 It can also give IT more control over user access, reduce password-related help desk calls, and improve security and compliance.

-Single sign-on is a component of federated identity management (FIM), an arrangement between enterprises that lets subscribers use the same identification data to access each enterprise’s network.
+Single sign-on authentication is a component of federated identity management (FIM), an arrangement between enterprises that lets subscribers use the same identification data to access each enterprise’s network.
 FIM is often referred to as identity federation.

 The user’s identity is linked across multiple security domains, each with its own identity management system.
 When the domains are federated, the user can authenticate to one and access resources in another without having to sign in again.

 The framework that allows third parties, like LinkedIn or Facebook, to use someone’s account information to sign them in without exposing their password is called OAuth.
 It acts as an intermediary by providing the service with a token allowing only specified account information to be shared.
 When a user accesses an application, the service sends an authentication request to the identity provider, which then verifies the request and grants access.

 There are other authenticating protocols, like Kerberos and the Security Assertion Markup Language (SAML).
 Kerberos-based SSO services issue a time-stamped authentication ticket, or ticket-granting ticket (TGT), which gets service tickets for other applications without prompting the user to enter new credentials.
 SAML-based SSO services exchange user authentication and authorization data across secure domains, and manage communications between the user, an identity provider with a user directory, and a service provider.

 Learn the five features you should prioritize when lookingfor single sign-on solutions.